 “That sounds great but how would it work in practice?”

-Thanks for asking great questions, skeptical reader!
+Thanks for asking great questions, sceptical reader!
 I’d like to demonstrate our Gamification 3.0 concept using some of our Open Social customer journey illustrations and a digital currency called the THX token, as an example.

 Author note: Keep in mind, we won’t be diving into the THX solution itself in this post (more on that later).
 But rather, this serves as a simple conceptual explanation of how communities could use THX, a blockchain solution, instead of traditional Gamification to motivate and engage their members.